JetBrains/projector-installer/README.md

 ## Secure connection

-During installation projector asks the user if they want to use a secure connection.
-If the user chooses "yes", installer configures Projector to use HTTPS for accessing a built-in HTTP server and WSS to communicate with the projector server.
+During installation Projector asks the user if they want to use a secure connection.
+If the user chooses "yes", installer configures Projector to use HTTPS for accessing a built-in HTTP server and WSS to communicate with the Projector server.
 Using a secure connection may be a good idea for a number of reasons:

 - HTTPS/WSS are more secure than plain HTTP/WS protocols.